 The native pecan trees are found along the creeks and river banks in deep soil.
 The trees themselves can be over 200 years old and tower above everything in the area.
 Native pecan trees are very tall and very old.
-Since they were planted by naturally by animals or by rivers flooding, they are very random in spacing and layout.
-Planted pecan orchards, on the other hand, are spaced 30 between the tree and the rows.
+Since they were planted naturally by animals or by rivers flooding, they are very random in spacing and layout.
+Planted pecan orchards, on the other hand, are spaced 30 feet between trees and the rows.

 The Pecan Shell

 Wild pecans have a thicker shell that’s hard to crack.
 The name ‘pecan’ came from the Algonquin language, meaning ‘a hard to crack stone.’
 This is the tree's natural protection from animals.
 Now, many varieties of pecans have been bred to have thin shells.
 Some of them are paper-like thin shells that you can easily break with a snap of your finger.
 But the meaning of the word pecan is proof that wild pecans have a harder and thicker shell that requires some effort to break.

 Wild and native pecans vary greatly in size and shape from tree to tree.
 A typical San Saba native pecan can have up to 150 nuts per pound and as little as 70 nuts per pound.
 The average is around 100 nuts per pound on a typical year.
 Very few natives are irrigated and rely on the overflows from summer rains for irrigation.

 Newer USDA varieties can be twice as large as native pecans.
 Most of the Improved varieties Millican Pecan sells are below 75 nuts per pound and since they are all one variety, they are uniformed in size and shape.